Logo

 The default build configuration supports SNMP over IPv4-based transports.

-However, Windows XP and Windows 2000 include an IPv6-capable stack, which
+However Windows 2000 and later include an IPv6-capable stack which

 can be used to provide SNMP over IPv6.
 To enable IPv6, the Microsoft PSDK